The ANZCTR website is back online for trial registration and updates. We apologise for any inconvenience caused while the site was inactive.

 Key exclusion criteria

-People who report that they have not used ChatGPT at all or only a few times in the past 6 months.
+People who report that they have not used ChatGPT at least a few times in the past 6 months.

 Study design